Notes on the data: Mothers and babies

 Detail of analysis: Per cent

-Source: Compiled by PHIDU based on data from: the NSW Department of Health; Perinatal Data Collection, Department of Health, Queensland; SA Health; WA Department of Health; the Tasmanian Perinatal Database; and NT Department of Health and Families.
+Source: Compiled by PHIDU based on data from: the NSW Department of Health; Victorian Perinatal Data Collection; Perinatal Data Collection, Department of Health, Queensland; SA Health; WA Department of Health; the Tasmanian Perinatal Database; NT Department of Health and Families and Health Directorate, ACT Government.